 - We do have noodles for beginners in the shallow end.

 - Swim Test: (available for Barn, Barred and Great Horned Owls) In order to swim in the deep end, campers must pass the deep end swim test.
 If they fail the test and then improve, they can request to take the test again.
 First, campers must swim back and forth across the shallow end of the pool without stopping or touching the bottom.
 Second, campers must tread water for 60 seconds.

 - If your child does not wish to swim we offer limited self-directed activities in the shade.

-- If you require that your child use a flotation device, please send it with him/her.
+- Note: If you require that your child use a flotation device, please send it with him/her.
 If a flotation device is not provided, your child will not be permitted to swim that day.

 A sincere thanks goes out to the May P. and Francis L. Abreu Charitable Trust for a $100,000 donation made in 2015 in memory of Peter Abreu, a former CNC trustee and local philanthropist.
 The funds were used to make critically needed improvements to Camp Kingfisher’s pool and locker-room.
 Bernadette Mendez, a BB&T Business Recovery Officer arranged an additional $7,000 donation, through the annual BB&T Lighthouse Project, to help with acquiring landscape materials as well as pool furnishings.
 BB&T also provided volunteers to install the pool landscaping and repairs prior to our Summer 2015 season.
 Learn More!

 How many kids are at the pool at a time?